Skip to content

 uvx black . # Run black without adding to project

-1. Project complexity: Simple scripts don’t need full testing infrastructure
+1. Project complexity: simple scripts don’t need full test infrastructure

-2. Team size: Larger teams benefit more from strict linting and pre-commit hooks
+2. Team size: larger teams benefit more from strict linting and enforced hooks

-3. Public vs private: Public packages need comprehensive docs and CI
+3. Public vs. private: public packages need comprehensive docs, CI, and trusted publishing

 Create .vscode/settings.json: